Hirosvk/Capstone/proposal/README.md

 - [] Bonus
+  - [] Users can customizable Test

+  - [] Add more features to Study Sets
     - [] Users set their study sets as private
-  - [] Users can upload pictures to Study Sets
-  - [] Users can record correct pronunciation to Study Sets
     - [] Study Set can handle non-Latin characters
-  - [] Customizable Test
+    - [] Users can upload pictures that accompany words
-  - [] Users select profile pictures
+    - [] Users can record correct pronunciation

   - [] Enrollment Request and Approval
     - [] Users request to enroll in Class as Students, and Teacher approves the request.
     - [] Show pending enroll request on Navbar (if the User is Teacher)

   - [] User Profile Page
+    - [] Users have profile page
-    - [] Users can edit their profile and share
+    - [] Users can add their info and share on their profile page
+    - [] Users select profile pictures

   - [] Game feature for study sets
     - [] Interactive JavaScript game